Modeling Multivariate Time Series with Copula-linked Univariate D-vines: Real Data Applications

 We present the prediction result for the demand-weighted price in Table \ref{SumCRPS}.
-We report the averaged CRPS and the averaged QRPS of the 95\% quantile.
-The CuDvine delivers a better performance than the VAR in both metrics.
+We report the average CRPS and the average QRPS of the 95\% quantile.
+CuDvine delivers the best performance in both metrics while VAR(1)-DCC comes second.
 Based on the bootstrapped prediction distribution, for each day in the test set, we also construct one-day ahead 95\% prediction interval~(P.I.) and 95\% Value at Risk~(VaR) for the demand-weighted price.
 We present the empirical coverage rates\footnote{The empirical coverage rate of P.I. is defined to be the percentage of days in the test set when the true observation falls into the corresponding P.I. constructed for it.
-The empirical coverage rate of VaR is defined to be the percentage of days in the test set when the true observation is lower than the corresponding VaR constructed for it.} of the 95\% P.I. and 95\% VaR constructed by the CuDvine and VAR, along with the corresponding $p$-values for the binomial test in Table \ref{SumCRPS}.
-If the fitted model can approximate the multivariate time series well, the empirical coverage rates of both the constructed P.I. and VaR should be close to 95\%.
-The CuDvine gives an empirical coverage rate that is very close to the target rate~(95\%) and passes the binomial tests for both P.I. and VaR, while the VAR does not provide a satisfactory performance.
+The empirical coverage rate of VaR is defined to be the percentage of days in the test set when the true observation is lower than the corresponding VaR constructed for it.} of the 95\% P.I. and 95\% VaR constructed by CuDvine and VAR, along with the corresponding $p$-values for the binomial test in Table \ref{SumCRPS}. {If the fitted model can approximate the multivariate time series well, the empirical coverage rates of both the constructed P.I. and VaR should be close to 95\%.} CuDvine gives an empirical coverage rate that is very close to the target rate~(95\%) and passes the binomial tests for both P.I. and VaR.
+Neither VAR(1) or VAR(2) provides a satisfactory performance, while VAR(1)-DCC performs well for VaR but not for P.I.